ruess/edd-prevent-eu-checkout/readme.txt

 = What if that's wrong? =

+IPs aren't perfect, I know.
 That's why there's a checkbox added to checkout to have the user confirm they're *not* in the EU.

 = What if they lie? =